opencog/opencog/opencog/nlp/aiml/README.md

 (aiml-get-response-wl (tokenize "what will you remember")) (aiml-get-response-wl (tokenize "will you remember that"))

--- DIE is capitalized in the set chain....
-   (all  sets are not downcased

-WHY DO PEOPLE DIE

 (aiml-get-response-wl (tokenize "you do not learn")) (aiml-get-response-wl (tokenize "call me ishmael"))

 -- non-trivial that:
 THAT IS A GOOD PARTY

-35 for 20
-41 for 50
-52  for 100
-74 for 200
 (use-modules (ice-9 ftw))

 (define (load-all-files DIR)